noobpk/gemini-self-protector/README.md

 ## Contributing

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

+## License

+`gemini_self_protector` was created by lethanhphuc.
+It is licensed under the terms of the MIT license.

 ## ChangeLog